-This is an excerpt from the upcoming guidebook, "The Camino for the Rest of Us," which will be available on May 6th, 2024.
+This is an excerpt from the guidebook, "The Camino for the Rest of Us."
+Here's where you can buy it, if you'd like.

 Going on a pilgrimage may seem like a strange thing to do, but really we're the strange ones.